learn-co-curriculum/java-string-manipulation/README.md

 ![string contains](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/string_contains.png)

-In the example above, we can check to see if the `String greeting` contains the character sequence  `"cat"` by calling the `contains()` method.
-The character sequence of interest will be passed as a parameter to the `contains()` method and will search the original `String` object, `greeting` to see if the sequence is found within the value.
-In this case, the sequence `"cat"` is not contained within `greeting`, so the `contains()` method will return false.
+In the example above, we can check to see if the `String greetings` contains the character sequence  `"cat"` by calling the `contains()` method.
+The character sequence of interest will be passed as a parameter to the `contains()` method and will search the original `String` object, `greetings` to see if the sequence is found within the value.
+In this case, the sequence `"cat"` is not contained within `greetings`, so the `contains()` method will return false.

 ### Substring